astropy/astropy/docs/models/index.rst

 such that most users will not need to define new model classes, nor special purpose fitting routines (but not making that hard to do if it is necessary).

-This is a work in progress but the main infrastructure is in place and usable in many ways now.
+This is a work in progress but the basic framework is in place and usable in many ways now.

 Getting Started